 Read More »

-Rev. John Vanderboom (1925-2008) was a Dutch-born Australian Reformed theologian, pastor, and professor.
-He was born in the Netherlands and immigrated to Australia in 1951.
-After completing his theological studies in the Netherlands, he was ordained as a minister in the Reformed Church in Australia and served in pastoral ministry
+Rev. John Vanderbom (1913-1992) was a Dutch-born Australian Reformed pastor.
+He was born in the Netherlands and migrated to Australia in 1951.
+His parish originally centred on Sydney but extended from Brisbane to the Victorian border.
+He later worked in southern Tasmania.
+After completing his theological studies in the Netherlands,

 Read More »